 Sexual and reproductive rights charity – Global

-IPPF asked Type Design to establish brand guidelines around an already-established logo and colour palette.
+Whilst contracting in London a few years back, IPPF asked me to establish brand guidelines around an already-established logo and colour palette.
 They asked for examples of how to frame information, crop photography and treat typography.

 As a major global charity producing significant numbers of publications in multiple languages for diverse audiences, consistency was key to strengthening the brand and renewing its vital purposes in the eyes of government, corporate and philanthropic supporters.